-The girls of the Kayan ethinic group begin wearing a brass ring at five years of age, replaced each year with a longer one of more spirals.
+The girls of the Kayan ethnic group begin wearing a brass ring at five years of age, replaced each year with a longer one of more spirals.

 Why are these worn?
 Anthropologists and historians cannot agree.
 It might be to protect the women from becoming slaves by making them look less attractive or to make them more sexually appealing.

-Some say the rings are to symbolically protect the women from the bit of the tiger, which aims for the neck in attack.
+Some say the rings are to symbolically protect the women from the bite of the tiger, which aims for the neck in attack.

 The most thrilling suggestion is the folklore of Mother Dragon, who desired to meet humans and left her abode in the sea.

 Aided by a frog’s advice, Mother Dragon found an inhabited cave and set about a routine of cleaning whenever the man who lived there was away.

 His curiosity aroused, the man caught Mother Dragon – who looked like a girl – mid-cleaning one day.
 They fell in love.
 Mother Dragon soon became pregnant.